filecoin-project/FIPs/FIPS/fip-XXXX.md

 On `ipld::block_create(codec, data) -> handle`, the FVM:

 1. Validates that the codec is in the `SUPPORTED_CODECS` set.
-2. Calls `ListReachable(codec, data)` validating that all returned CIDs are currently in the reachable set.
+2. Calls `ListReachable(codec, data)`, charges `ipld_link_checked` per CID, then validates that all returned CIDs are currently in the reachable set.
     1. If this function returns an error, the syscall fails with [`Serialization`][err-serialization].
     2. If this function returns any CIDs not currently in the reachable set, the syscall fails with [`NotFound`][err-notfound].
 3. Continues to create the block as usual, recording the reachable CIDs alongside the block.